lxc/terraform-provider-incus/CONTRIBUTING.md

 - Documentation (`docs: Update XYZ` for files in `docs/`)
 - Resources (`<resource>: Add XYZ` for changes to resources in `internal/`)
+- Generated (`<resource>: Generated XYZ` for changes to resources in `internal/`)
 - Tests (`tests: Add test for XYZ` for changes to `tests/`)

-This structure makes it easiser for contributions to be reviewed.
+This structure makes it easier for contributions to be reviewed.

 ### Developer Certificate of Origin